functional-web-app/fwa.dev/src/views/content/en/index.md

 ---
 # Functional Web Apps

-> Functional Web Apps are the best way to build infinitely scalable, dynamic, full-stack web applications and APIs.
+> Functional Web Apps are the best way to build dynamic, full-stack, auto-scaling web applications and APIs.

-Today’s web applications are built either by load-balancing a fleet of servers, or deploying static pages that call out to an assortment of third-party services.
+Today's web applications are built either by load-balancing a fleet of servers, or deploying static pages that call out to an assortment of third-party services.

-However, these approaches require  load-balanced server fleets and deep domain expertise, and are challenging and time-consuming to provision, maintain, and scale.
+Load-balanced server fleets require deep domain expertise, and are challenging and time-consuming to provision, maintain, and scale.
 Static-centric architectures (like SPAs and the JAMstack) move dynamic functionality behind loading screens, as customer web browsers are not a secure environment for backend business logic.

 #### Functional Web App (FWA) are an architectural pattern for building web applications and APIs without these tradeoffs.
 It offers developers the flexibility of dynamic, full-stack applications paired with the ease of scaling a static website.